Blackened15/BackBeat/README.md

 ## Usage

-1. Create a `backbeat.csv` in the same folder as `backbeat.py` (see format below)
-2. Run the script:
+1. Run the script (optionally with your own CSV, or use the included `backbeat.csv`):
    ```
    python backbeat.py
    ```
+   The included `backbeat.csv` contains all songs with official music videos from Rock Band 1, 2, and 3.
+To use your own playlist, create a new CSV in the same folder as `backbeat.py` (see [CSV Format](#csv-format) below).

-3. A settings dialog will appear — choose your browser for cookies, quality, output format, and encode profile
+2. A settings dialog will appear — choose your browser for cookies, quality, output format, and encode profile
-4. If your CSV has `Source` values, a second dialog appears so you can process one source (e.g. `RB1`) or `All`
+3. If your CSV has `Source` values, a second dialog appears so you can process one source (e.g. `RB1`) or `All`
-5. Click **Start/Process** and let it run
+4. Click **Start/Process** and let it run

 ---